Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 3.2.
 Usage of other renderers.
 Still are necessary adjustments for animation, mainly the inclusion of automatic closing of the program window.
 If anyone knows how and wants to contribute, please post the instructions in the [FC forum topic - Movie Workbench](https://forum.freecadweb.org/viewtopic.php?f=8&t=74432).

-#### 4. Installation of the Movie Workbench and download the test file
+#### 4. Installation of the Movie Workbench

 4.1.
 The Movie Workbench is available at [FreeCAD-Movie](https://github.com/Francisco-Rosa/FreeCAD-Movie), but you can install it through the addon manager within the FC: Menu Tools - Addon Manager.

 4.2.
 The ExplodedAssembly workbench modified and prepared for recording is available at: [Modified ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly)

-If you have mastery over the functioning of the different python files of workbenches contained in the Mod folder of FC, you can only replace the modified file ('ExplodedAssembly.py'), first of all, save the original file or rename it, adding a _orig, for example.
+If you have mastery over the functioning of the different python files of workbenches contained in the Mod folder of FC, you can only replace the modified file ('ExplodedAssembly.py').
+But first, save the original file or rename it, adding a _orig, for example.

-4.3.
-Test file.
-A file (that uses the ExplodedAssembly Workbench animation) is prepared to test the Movie workbench, just download it (from [FC forum topic - Movie Workbench](https://forum.freecadweb.org/viewtopic.php?f=8&t=74432)) and configure the clapperboard for your machine.